pmem/pmdk/doc/daxio/daxio.1.md

 a Device DAX device.
 Since the standard I/O APIs (read/write) cannot be used with Device DAX, data transfer is performed on a memory-mapped device.
-The **daxio** may be used to dump Device DAX data to a file, restore data from a backup copy, or move/copy data to another device.
+The **daxio** may be used to dump Device DAX data to a file, restore data from a backup copy, move/copy data to another device or to erase data from a device.

 There must be at least one Device DAX device involved either as the input or output.
 If input or output is not specified, it will default to stdin